| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 inv(A-sigma*B)*(A+sigma*B)*v

-(concepturally, but you should use factor and solve rather
+(concepturally, but you should use factor

-than inv), and b_func should return B*v.
-This mode
+), and b_func should return B*v

 may only be used for real, symmetric problems.
 Convergence is enhanced